sansin5982/Statistics-with-R/Chapter-1-Introduction.md

 analysis and interpretation, and they complement each other in providing a comprehensive understanding of the data.

-## Sample and population
+## Sample and Population

 Sample and population are two terms used in statistics to refer to groups of individuals or objects.

-A population is the entire group of individuals or objects that we want to study or make inferences about.
+A **population** is the entire group of individuals or objects that we want to study or make inferences about.
 It is a well-defined group that exhibits certain characteristics of interest to the researcher.
 For example, the population of interest might be all college students in a particular country or all employees working in a particular company.

-A sample, on the other hand, is a subset of the population that is selected for study or analysis.
+A **sample**, on the other hand, is a subset of the population that is selected for study or analysis.
 The sample is selected in a way that it is representative of the population and allows us to make inferences about the population.
 For example, if the population of interest is all